grindytech/gafi/game/pallet-game/README.md

 * **Add item:** Add a certain number of NFTs in a collection.

-* **Mint:** Randomly mint a certain amount of NFTs in the collection with a mining fee sent to the collection owner.
+* **Mint:** Randomly mint a certain amount of NFTs in the collection with a minting fee sent to the collection owner.
 The rarity depends on the number of NFTs in reserve.

 * **Set upgade:** Define NFT upgrade rules, any upgrade can cost a fee sent to the collection owner.